 4. Create a glossary.

-A glossary refers to a bi or multi lingual terminology list.
+\A glossary refers to bi or multi-lingual terminology list.
 You can create a glossary as a terminology reference according to the said manufacturer’s official websites, similar websites, available translations or other information sources.

 For anything you are not familiar with or not sure about, you can make an Internet search and find out what you want to know, from one term to the whole product description.
-Search engines allow users to search for information on the Internet based on the key words or phrases.
-By exploring the Internet, search engines will return a list of Web pages that are related to the entered key words or phrases.
-Therefore, don’t worry even if you are not familiar with the topic of the materials that you will translation, just make more Internet searches, and you will become an expert.
+Search engines allow users to search for information on the Internet based on keywords or phrases.
+By exploring the Internet, search engines will return a list of Web pages that are related to the entered keywords or phrases.
+Therefore, don’t worry even if you are not familiar with the topic of the materials that you will translate, just make more Internet searches, and you will become an expert.

-Now the popular search engines include Google, Bing, Baidu, etc. that all are an effective tool for translation.
+Now the popular search engines include Google, Bing, Baidu, etc. which all are effective tools for translation.
 Just freely use them, and you will benefit!